 In an IOP, patients receive various therapeutic interventions while still being able to live at home.
 These programs are designed to help people build stronger coping skills and make progress in their recovery while remaining connected with their communities and engaged in their daily routines.
 Taking part in an IOP can also reduce the risk for relapse or the need to move to an acute level of care.

-What Is Virtual IOP?
+What Is a Virtual IOP?

 Virtual intensive outpatient programs offer the same type of personalized, comprehensive treatment from a virtual setting that a person would normally receive in an in-person setting.
 Patients take part in the same therapies while being in the comfort of their own homes.